KovaxG/PiWorld/readme.md

 :white_check_mark:  A village is made up of 4 villages when created

-:black_square_button: Each villages can perform a task
+:white_check_mark: Each villages can perform a task

-:black_square_button: You can create new villagers by marrying up two villagers and waiting for a baby

 :black_square_button: All villagers can have babies